Florence Harding: Support for husband's political career

-World War I
+Florence often gave her husband advice on his political chances, discouraging a run for governor in 1912.
+Instead, she had her sights set on Washington, D.C., and Warren broadened his national reputation by very publicly supporting William Howard Taft at the Republican convention.
+After Taft was defeated by Woodrow Wilson in the election, Warren sought solace by writing poetry to Carrie Phillips.
+In spite of her ill health, she encouraged her husband to run for Senate in 1914 and resolved to be part of the campaign.
+She limited her role to advisory management and persuaded her husband to ignore pressures to have anti-Catholic remarks against the Democratic opponent, Timothy Hogan.
+With her assistance, Warren won the Senate election by 102,000 votes.
+Along with her husband, she travelled to California and Hawaii before settling into life in Washington, D.C. as the wife of a senator.
+After returning from Marion, Florence decided to rent a house in the Kalorama neighborhood of D.C.
+Florence helped her husband with his correspondence and invited press attention.
+Despite her stand on suffrage, she could not persuade Warren in 1916 to make up his mind, as he preferred partisan leadership.

 After the U.S. entered World War I, Florence occupied herself in working toward a victory.
 She helped Ohio women who moved to Washington, D.C. for jobs find housing, and helped Lou Hoover set up dining and recreation spaces for the female workers.
 Florence frequently visited nurseries and daycare centers to assist mothers who had to work during the day.
 Alongside other political spouses, she handed out tin cups of coffee and sandwiches to soldiers departing from Union Station.
 Florence also volunteered at the Walter Reed Hospital, and found a sense of satisfaction in this work missing from her heretofore existence.
 She worked with other Senate wives to create a Red Cross Unit and produce clothing for soldiers on the battlefield.
 In order to better monitor the events on the front, Florence avidly read several newspapers and learned the pronunciation of foreign towns and locations.